“i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”

 Honestly, you don’t need to know the fine details.

 Just know that a 65 raw on an essay or 125 correct on the MBE will get you different results each time you take the exam.
 Those are nice benchmarks, but they mean slightly different things every time—another reason they are technically not “passing” scores.
 This is on purpose, to make each exam and grading process theoretically equivalent to one another.
+Whether the scaling does its job correctly is a separate matter.

 How your raw and scaled scores determine whether you pass the California Bar Exam